For Community Partners

 - Write an internship description and submit to firstname.lastname@example.org.
 Your description should detail the responsibilities and expectations of the internship.
 It will be publicized to students and departmental faculty.
 Resumes will be forwarded to you; you decide whom to interview and accept.

-- Sign and submit a Memorandum of Understanding: This document describes the agreement between the college and your organization.
+- Sign and submit a Memorandum of Understanding: the MOU describes the agreement between the college and your organization.

-- Assign an internship site supervisor: The site supervisor is responsible for onboarding (discussing workplace requirements and internship responsibilities); reviewing learning objectives and signing the Learning Agreement; supervising (providing tasks that are career-related and challenging); and assessing (completing two Academic Internship Assessments, mid-term and at the end of the internship).
+- Assign a site supervisor: The site supervisor is responsible for onboarding (discussing workplace requirements and internship responsibilities); reviewing learning objectives and signing the Learning Agreement; supervising (providing tasks that are career-related and challenging); and assessing (completing two Academic Internship Assessments, mid-term and at the end of the internship).

 - Start recruiting students about three to four months prior to the beginning of your internship start date (Note: The ExL Program cannot guarantee students for any particular semester)